 The Utagawa School and Ukiyo-e Art

-The Utagawa school was one of the main art schools of the ukiyo-e art movement.
+The Utagawa school was one of the leading art schools of the ukiyo-e art movement.
 Utagawa Toyoharu founded the school.
-It was one of the largest and most important ukiyo-e art schools for its time.
-The Utagawa school was so successful that today more than half of the surviving ukiyo-e prints are from this school.
+It was one of the largest and most important ukiyo-e art schools of its time.

 The ukiyo-e art movement is a Japanese art form that flourished in the 17th to 19th centuries.
-The artist produced woodblock prints and paintings of subject matters such as women, kabuki actors, sumo wrestlers, history, folk tales, travel, flora, fauna, landscapes, and erotica.
+The artist produced woodblock prints and paintings of subjects such as women, kabuki actors, sumo wrestlers, history, folk tales, travel, flora, fauna, landscapes, and erotica.
 The word ukiyo-e translates to mean “pictures of the floating world.”

 Kuniyoshi’s Years of Economic Decline

 For some reason, the years 1818 to 1827 were not very productive years for Kuniyoshi.
-We are not sure if this is due to a lack of paying art commissions from publishers as there was too much competition from other artists or other personal reasons as to why he was not very productive.
+We are not sure if this is due to a lack of paying art commissions from publishers, as there was too much competition from other artists or other personal reasons as to why he was not very productive.

 At one point, his economic situation turned very desperate.
 To survive economically, he was forced to sell tatami mats.
-During this time, a chance encounter with a prosperous former fellow student, Kunisada, led Kuniyoshi to redouble his efforts to produce art and get back into the art world.
-He rightfully felt he had more artistic talent than Kunisada, yet he suffered so much more economically that he now had to resort to selling tatami mats.
+During this time, a chance encounter with a prosperous former fellow student, Kunisada, led Kuniyoshi to redouble his efforts to produce art and return to the art world.

 Warriors with Tattoos Popularity